NeterAlex/arti_backend/README.md

 Download the latest release and write a server configuration, then run `arti_server.exe`.

 ## 🪤 Configuration
-> By default, SQLite database file will be automatically generated in `database` folder, which names `arti_database.db`.
+> By default, a SQLite database file is needed, which should be named `arti_database.db` in `database` folder.

 > The config file `app.ini` should be placed in `conf` folder, and the follows below are its format.
 ```